kunukn/ackordion/README.md

 # ackordion
-VanillaJS mobile friendly accordion library
+Vanilla JS mobile friendly accordion library

-# version
-* alpha 0.04 - support toggle aside
-* alpha 0.03 - fix for safari double animation

 # about
 Accordion library for faster mobile device rendering using CSS transition instead of JS animation such as jQuery slideToggle.